pabloQubit/Click-Glitch/README.md

 Key features:
   * The program can use more than one core of processor                  :cyclone:
   * Control down and up press button delay               :alarm_clock:
-  * Control the hotkey that enable/disable the macro abc :abc:
+  * Control the hotkey that enable/disable the macro :abc:
+  * Save your preferences :wrench:

 ## Download prebuilt binary from /dist dir or build it:
 ## :shipit: **Building**